 Dirk Hoerder is Professor of History (emeritus) University of Arizona.

 He visited the GESI in early November 2011 for a couple of days and participated in the discussion on how to bring the history of migration into a transnational history of the 19th and 20th century.
 He gave a talk at the weekly CAS-colloquium (link) by November, 2 which forms a part of the lecture GS 710 on Global History in the MA Global Studies and met with researchers both from the group "Transnational History of East-Central Europe" at GWZO (link) and the Research Training Group "Critical Junctures of Globalization".

-Professor of sociology at the School of Social Sciences, University of California at Irvine
+David A. Smith is Professor of Sociology at the School of Social Sciences, University of California at Irvine

 He contributed to the annual summer school of the Graduate Centre for Humanities and Social Sciences at the Research Academy Leipzig and discussed social science based strategies to investigate transnational phenomena with research fellows of the Research Training Group "Critical Junctures of Globalization" as well as with members of the postgraduate programme "New Europe".
 He stayed for about 10 days in Leipzig at the end of September 2011.